What are narcotics?

 Users begin experiencing heroin withdrawal between 6 and 12 hours after their last dose.
 Withdrawal from heroin may resemble those of prescription opioids.
 Because heroin leaves the user’s system faster than painkillers do, withdrawal comes about more quickly.
 Heroin Withdrawal often feels like a horrible case of the flu.
 The worst pain and discomfort lasts a week — about as long as the bad flu — with withdrawal symptoms peaking during the second or third day.

 Reclaim Your Life With Heroin Addiction Rehab WA

 Is heroin a narcotic?
-Yes, examples of narcotics include illicit drug heroin.
-Heroin Addiction is a serious condition that should not be taken lightly.
+Yes, examples of narcotics include the illicit drug heroin.
+Heroin Addiction is a severe condition that should not be taken lightly.
 We Level Up Dual Diagnosis Rehab Washington can provide you, or someone you love, the tools to recover from addiction with professional and safe treatment.
 Feel free to call us to speak with one of our counselors.
 We can inform you about this condition by giving you relevant information.
 Our specialists know what you are going through.
 Please know that each call is private and confidential.

 We Level Up Washington Mental Health Center: Primary Mental Health Treatment with Secondary Co-Occurring Treatments

 The We Level Up Washington primary mental health center stands ready to help.
 Offering secondary treatment programs for underlying conditions like heroin addiction that frequently fuels harmful behaviors.
 Taking that first step to get the professional support you need can be life-transforming.

 We know how mental health disorders and secondary co-occurring substance abuse diagnoses directly affect one another.
 The We Level Up Washington treatment center provides recovery programs through science-based mental health treatments that can help you feel better.
 Call us now for a free mental health evaluation!